Chromatic Cyclotomic Extensions: Kummer Theory

-is the \textbf{Picard group}. \end{defn} Less formally, the Picard spectrum of $\cC$ consists of tensor invertible objects of $\cC$ with the tensor product as a coherently commutative group operation.
+Less formally, the Picard spectrum of $\cC$ consists of tensor invertible objects of $\cC$ with the tensor product as a coherently commutative group operation.
 This is a (usually non-trivial) delooping of the connective spectrum $\one^\times_\cC$ in the following sense: